 Now, I’m not 100% sure how to do this, so I think I’ll just have to drop in tiny comments and suggestions about my kit preferences and why.

 This is where I have most experience.
 I’ve just been purchasing kit for the outdoors for longer.
 Plus I have far more walking and camping friends than I do any other adventure/sport.

-- Camping – swear by Vaude tents.
+- Camping – I swear by Vaude tents.
 They are bomb proof.
-I’ve had my Vaude Taurus II since my 19th birthday and its never let me down.
+I’ve had my Vaude Taurus II since my 19th birthday and it has never let me down.

 - Mountain Equipment for waterproof hard shells all the way.
 I can’t remember the exact make of one I have, but although I love it as a jacket the pockets are way too small.
 Can’t fit a map in it…